 We went on the hunt to find the best dog beds that promise a relaxing, soothing nap or full-on sleep.

-Whether you have a young, active dog that needs help relaxing in a snooze-worthy, yet durable cot, or an older pet that needs the extra support and comfort of an orthopedic memory foam dog bed, there’s a great bed on this list for them.
+Whether you have a young, active dog that needs help relaxing in a snooze-worthy, yet durable cot, or an older pet that needs the extra support and comfort of an orthopedic memory foam dog bed, there’s a great bed on this list for them, including our favorite, the

-To work out which bed may be the best option for your dog, click here to jump down to our dog beds buyer’s guide, click a jump-link below, or keep reading to get straight into the list.
+To work out which bed may be the best option for your dog, scroll past our recommended dog beds, to our dog beds informational buyer’s guide, or keep reading to get straight into the list.

 - Best for Large and Giant Dogs | Big Barker Orthopedic Dog Bed | READ MORE ↓